 Osborne must stop the Greek vultures

-"Greece's European neighbours have done enough damage to the Greek economy through a series of bank bail-outs.
-Now our courts could be used to squeeze the last drop of blood out of the Greek people.
+“Greece’s European neighbours have done enough damage to the Greek economy through imposing austerity while bailing out reckless banks.
+Now the threat of British courts is being used to squeeze the last drop of blood out of the Greek people.

-"Whichever way you look at it, we cannot allow our legal system to be used by funds which profiteer off misery.
-That's why we're calling on the Chancellor to clamp down on this type of activity."
+“Whichever way you look at it, we cannot allow the threat of the British legal system to be used by funds which profiteer off misery.
+That’s why we’re calling on the Chancellor to clamp down on this type of activity.”

-- Jubilee Debt Campaign UK is part of a global movement demanding freedom from the slavery of unjust debts and a new financial system that puts people first.
-For more information see http://www.jubileedebtcampaign.org.uk/
+1. Jubilee Debt Campaign UK is part of a global movement demanding freedom from the slavery of unjust debts and a new financial system that puts people first.

-- The Debt Relief (Developing Countries) Act limits the amount a vulture fund can claim from the 40 poorest and most indebted countries in UK courts.
+2. The Debt Relief (Developing Countries) Act 2010 limits the amount a vulture fund can claim from the 40 poorest and most indebted countries in UK courts.
 The forty countries are known as the Heavily Indebted Poor Countries and include countries such as Liberia, Zambia, Tanzania and Nicaragua.
 The international community has agreed to cancel significant amounts of these countries debts, currently totalling $120 billion for 32 countries.
-Such a bill could not be applied in its current form to other countries, but a law limiting the amount of profit which could be made on debts sold on secondary markets is possible - and has already been introduced once into the US Congress.
+The UK could introduce a similar law to Greece, forcing all creditors holding Greek debt in English law to take part in the debt restructure.
+An alternative would be a law limiting the amount of profit which could be made on debts sold on secondary markets - as has already been proposed once in the US Congress.